New Zealand scaup: Breeding

 New Zealand scaups typically leave their wintering flocks by September, and the males become territorial.
 The nest is a bowl of grass, sedges and other similar plants, lined with down, and in dense cover close to water.
 Sometimes scaups breed in loose colonies if suitable breeding habitat is scarce.

-Egg laying is mostly from late October to December, but some late or replacement clutches are laid until February.
+Egg laying mostly occurs from late October to December, but some late or replacement clutches are laid until February.
 The clutch of can contain 2–15 creamy-white coloured eggs, although the typical range is 6–8 eggs, and clutches of 12 eggs or more are probably laid by multiple female scaups.
 The eggs are around 65mm x 45mm (2.56in x 1.77in) in size, and weigh around 71 g.
 The eggs are laid in an interval of 1.2–1.4 days, and are incubated by the female for around 30 days.

 The female broods the ducklings on the nest for up to 24 hours before leading the ducklings to water.
 The ducklings are immediately capable of diving to feed.
 The female guards the brood during the fledging period of around 75 days.
 Occasionally, rafts are formed by several females and their ducklings; these can have up to 50 birds.

-Average and maximum lifespan, age at first breeding and survival rate of fledglings is not known because few New Zealand scaups have been banded.
+Average and maximum lifespan, age at first breeding, and survival rate of fledglings is not known because few New Zealand scaups have been banded.